snl-dakota/dakota/docs/user/usingdakota/studytypes/nonlinearleastsquares.rst

                convergence_tolerance = 1e-4
                output debug

-Refer to the Dakota Reference Manual :cite:p:`RefMan` for more detail on the input commands for the Gauss-Newton algorithm.
+Refer to the Dakota Reference Manual :ref:`Keyword Reference <keyword-reference-area>` for more detail on the input commands for the Gauss-Newton algorithm.

 The Gauss-Newton algorithm is gradient-based and is best suited for